SpireX64/spirex-di/docs/docs/03-Installation.md

 ## Runtime requirements

 SpireX/DI relies on modern JavaScript features such as *Map*, *Set*, and *Proxy*.
-Ensure your environment supports these features.
+Make sure your environment supports these features.
 If targeting older environments, include appropriate polyfills.

 Minimal supported environments: